chongyangshi/budget-k8s/README.md

 This file can also hold other [custom configurations](https://doc.traefik.io/traefik/reference/dynamic-configuration/file/) for Traefik.
 This file is loaded into the runtime when the ingress load-balancing instance is started.

-Once a proxy protocol has been configured and the ingress load-balancing instance restarted, middlewares can be loaded for each Ingress object using the annotation `traefik.ingress.kubernetes.io/router.middlewares`, for example `traefik.ingress.kubernetes.io/router.middlewares: testBasicAuth@file`.
+Once the template file has has been re-applied via Terraform and the ingress load-balancing instance restarted in the process, middlewares can be loaded for each Ingress object by passing a list of their names with `@file` suffixes into the `service_traefik_middlewares` variable, as shown in the example from the previous section.

 ## Estimated cost of upkeep